pietern/databricks-environments/dbr/17.1.x-gpu-ml-scala2.13/README.md

-# Python constraints for 17.1 ML (includes Apache Spark 4.0.0, GPU, Scala 2.13)
+# Python constraints for 17.1 GPU ML

 Constraint files to match your local Python environment to 17.1 ML (includes Apache Spark 4.0.0, GPU, Scala 2.13).